Kari Cornicelli is VP/CFO for Sharp Metropolitan Medical Campus in San Diego, CA. The Metro campus consists of four hospitals totaling 800 beds

 Now devoted to healthcare advocacy, Massari brings attention to patient-centered care and its relation to health care reform, as well as the impacts of compassionate care from various perspectives.

-Jeff Mechanick is Assistant Director for Nonpublic Entities at the FASB.
-In that role, he provides strategic and technical oversight of all activities involving not-for-profit (NFP) organizations and private companies, chairs the FASB’s Not-for-Profit Advisory Committee, oversees support of the Private Company Council, and participates in some of the FASB’s broader outreach activities.
-He is also a member of the International Forum of Accounting Standards Setters’ Working Group on NFP Issues.
+Jeff Mechanick is Assistant Director for Nonpublic Entities at the Financial Accounting Standards Board (FASB).
+In that role, he provides strategic and technical oversight of all activities involving private companies and not-for-profit organizations (NPOs).
+Jeff chairs the FASB Not-for-Profit Advisory Committee, and oversees staff support for the Private Company Council.

 Always on the cutting edge, international keynote speaker Mike Rayburn is a Certified Speaking Professional (CSP), Hall of Fame speaker (CPAE), two-time TEDx presenter, has performed more than 4,000 presentations and his comedy remains in heavy rotation on Sirius/XM radio.
 Mike has been featured in USA Today, Newsweek, Billboard, American Entertainment, Gig, and Successful Meetings magazines.